[Updated for 2023]

-February is here, which means it’s time for Black History Month.
+February is here, which means it’s Black History Month.

 With Twitter (and all social media, honestly) consistency is key.
 Tweeting every day can raise engagement, followers, and mentions.
 We’ve made it easy for you, with a month full of links and 280-character count soundbites!
 So get out your tweet scheduler and get ready for some Black History Month facts!

 31 Tweetable Facts for Black History Month